List of Bluetooth profiles: Human Interface Device Profile (HID)

-Provides support for devices such as mice, joysticks, keyboards, and simple buttons and indicators on other types of devices.
+Provides support for HID devices such as mice, joysticks, keyboards, and simple buttons and indicators on other types of devices.
 It is designed to provide a low latency link, with low power requirements.
 PlayStation 3 controllers and Wii remotes also use Bluetooth HID.

 Bluetooth HID is a lightweight wrapper of the human interface device protocol defined for USB.
-The use of the HID protocol simplifies host implementation (ex: support by operating systems) by enabling the re-use of some of the existing support for USB HID to also support Bluetooth HID.
+The use of the HID protocol simplifies host implementation (when supported by host operating systems) by re-use of some of the existing support for USB HID in order to support also Bluetooth HID.

 Keyboard and keypads must be secure.
-For other HIDs security is optional.
+For other HID devices, security is optional.

+HID over GATT Profile - Bluetooth Low Energy (HOGP)

+A profile that defines how a device with Bluetooth low energy wireless communications can support HID devices over the Bluetooth using the low energy protocol stack using: Generic Attribute Profile.

 Headset Profile (HSP)

 This is the most commonly used profile, providing support for the popular Bluetooth headsets to be used with mobile phones and gaming consoles.
 It relies on SCO audio encoded in 64 kbit/s CVSD or PCM and a subset of AT commands from GSM 07.07 for minimal controls including the ability to ring, answer a call, hang up and adjust the volume.
+This profile supports mono audio only.

 iPod Accessory Protocol (iAP)

 iAP and later iAPv2 protocol are proprietary protocols developed by Apple Inc. for communication with 3rd party accessories for iPhones, iPods and iPads.
-Most bluetooth drivers and stacks for Windows don't support the iAP profile since using such protocols requires a MFi license from Apple and thus is displayed as "Bluetooth Peripheral Device" or "Not Supported Bluetooth Function" in Device Manager.
+Most Bluetooth drivers and stacks for Windows do not support the iAP profile since using such protocols requires a MFi license from Apple and thus is displayed as "Bluetooth Peripheral Device" or "Not Supported Bluetooth Function" in Device Manager.